 Devotees perform Jalabhishek to seek:

-In Dudh Abhishek, the Shivling is offered pure cow’s milk, symbolizing purity, nourishment, and devotion.
+In Dudh Abhishek Puja, the Shivling is offered pure cow’s milk, symbolizing purity, nourishment, and devotion.
 This ritual is believed to calm the cosmic energies of Lord Shiva and bestow prosperity upon devotees.

 Dudh Abhishek is commonly performed for: